SYK-08/activitywatch/README.md

 ActivityWatch comes pre-installed with two watchers:

- - `aw-watcher-afk` tracks the user active/inactive state from keyboard and mouse input
+ - `aw-watcher-afk` tracks the user's active/inactive state from keyboard and mouse input
  - `aw-watcher-window` tracks the currently active application and its window title.

 There are lots of other watchers for ActivityWatch which can track more types of activity.
 Like `aw-watcher-web` which tracks time spent on websites, multiple editor watchers which track spent time coding, and many more!
 A full list of watchers can be found in [the documentation](https://docs.activitywatch.net/en/latest/watchers.html).